Skip to main content

 3. Select a protection policy.
 If you created a custom protection policy, select it, then choose the source cluster and storage VM you want to replicate.
 You can also create a new destination storage VM by entering a new storage VM name.

-4. If desired, change the destination settings to override identity preserve and choosing to include or exclude network interfaces and protocols.
+4. If desired, change the destination settings to override identity preserve and to include or exclude network interfaces and protocols.

 5. Click Save.